Impact

 Can systems designed in another era still support healing in the world of modern work?

-Through lived experience, expert insight and the voices of injured workers, Shattered explores how systems can evolve to better support recovery.
+Through lived experience, expert insight and the voices of injured citizens, Shattered explores how systems can evolve to better support recovery.

 Because when someone is injured at work, what happens next should support healing — notmake recovery harder.